csaboka/spacechempatch/PATCHING.md

 * For similar reasons, `yield return` won't work.
 When you use this construct, the compiler writes a whole new IEnumerable implementation class for you and returns an instance of it.
 Type injection isn't implemented at the moment, so this won't work.
-* Keeping the original won't work for class constructors.
-You can't overlaod a class constructor, so there is no way to call the original.
 * There is no way to look at the list of active patches at runtime and make a dynamic decision based on them.